Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Results

 where as before $\tilde{g}$ is either $g_\text{B-L}$ or $y_nv$ and the factor of 0.1 corresponds to the difference in proton-to-nucleon ratio of the silica sensor and tungston-186 support plate.
 It is assumed that all of the noise contributions in $S_{\rm FF}^{\rm noise}$ are approximately flat over the region of integration $\Delta \omega_{\rm DM}$ given $\Delta \omega_{\rm DM}<\epsilon$, with the quantum noises taking the value $ \approx S^{\rm q,min}_{\rm FF}( \omega_i)$ (irrespective of the $\omega_{\rm DM}$ of interest) and the classical noises being evaluated at $\omega_{\rm DM}$.

-In our sensitivity forecasts we conservatively take $N = 1$ for the 0.2~mg sensor.
-This corresponds to $T_\text{int}\approx 2\times10^5$~s (2 days) for $f_{\rm DM}\approx 5$~Hz.
-With our choice of $\epsilon$ the resources required to scan the entire frequency range of interest are then very modest, with just a week needed to cover all twenty runs.
-For the 0.8~g sensor we assume more significant resources at our disposal and instead show results for $N = 50$.
-Should all 20 runs be performed, this would correspond to a total scan time of just under 2 years.
+In our sensitivity forecasts we take $N = 50$ for the 0.2~mg sensor.
+This corresponds to $T_\text{int}\approx 1\times 10^7$~s ($\sim 4$ months) for $f_{\rm DM}\approx 5$~Hz.
+With our choice of $\epsilon$ the resources required to scan the entire frequency range of interest are then modest, at $\approx 11$ months.
+For the 0.8~g sensor we assume more significant resources at our disposal and instead show results for $N = 200$.
 Note that since the results for $\omega_{\rm DM}$ in different $\epsilon$ intervals come from independent experimental runs, our results for each of these intervals hold regardless of whether the other runs are carried out.
 Given practical time limitations, it may prove preferable to perform just some fraction of these runs (i.e.~to cover some fraction of the total scan interval) giving priority to those which would provide access to the greatest amount of new parameter space.
 The results presented here therefore serve as a guide to which intervals may prove most fruitful to cover at this integration time.

-To allow for straightforward comparison with existing constraints and competing proposals working with this convention \cite{PhysRevX.4.021030,Arvanitaki:2014faa,Chaudhuri_2015,Manley:2020mjq}, we define our projected reach to be the parameter space in which the SNR$\geq 1$.
+To allow for straightforward comparison with existing constraints and competing proposals working with this convention \cite{PhysRevX.4.021030,Arvanitaki:2014faa,Chaudhuri_2015,Manley:2020mjq}, we define our projected reach to be the parameter space in which the SNR~$\geq 1$.
 The minimum value of $g_\text{B-L}$ that could be detected at an SNR = 1 with our set up is

 This scaling with DM mass holds for $m_{\rm DM}\gtrsim 2\times 10^{-14}$~eV for our 0.2~mg mass sensor but only for $m_{\rm DM}\gtrsim 4\times 10^{-14}$~eV for the 0.8~g mass sensor due to seismic noise dominating below this point.